 Cardinals' Karlos Dansby: Active Sunday

-Dansby (hamstring) is listed as active Sunday against the Buccaneers, Darren Urban of the Cardinals' official site reports.
+Dansby (hamstring) is active for Sunday's game against the Rams in London, Darren Urban of the Cardinals' official site reports.

-Despite landing on the injury report weekly with a variety of leg concerns, Dansby has taken the field for 319 of a possible 340 defensive snaps this season.
-The usage has equated to 31 tackles (23 solo) through five games, which is slightly below his career mark of 6.7 tackles per game entering the 2017 campaign.
+The Cardinals seem to be finding any excuse to cap the 35-year-old's practice reps this season, and the strategy has reaped dividends through six outings, with Dansby logging the second-most defensive snaps (93.9 percent) among the team's linebackers en route to 35 tackles (27 solo).

 More News